transloadit/uppy.io/docs/companion.md

 ### Express middleware

-First install it into your Node.js project with your favorite package manger:
+First install it into your Node.js project with your favorite package manager:

 ```bash
 npm install @uppy/companion